How to hook up your SEGA Genesis – Model 1

 1/8 Headphone Jack to Stereo RCA cable:

-The SEGA Genesis (Model 1) has two different ways to connect to your television.
+The SEGA Genesis Model 1 has several different ways to connect to your television.

-RF: the cable box that was packed with all the units, but provides the worst picture quality.
-You should only use this method if you television does not have RCA available.
+RF: This cable was packed with all Genesis’s, but provides the worst picture quality.
+You should only use this method if your television does not have RCA ports available.

-COMPOSITE RCA: this provides the best picture quality available from the SEGA Genesis and is what GameTrog recommends.
+COMPOSITE RCA: this provides a good picture quality from the SEGA Genesis and is much better than RF.

 METHOD #1 – RF Connection